-enquiries@staldhelms.bwmat.org claire.newman@staldhelms.bwmat.org

-Please contact Mrs Newman (SENDCo) directly or arrange a meeting via the School Office.
-These meetings can take place face-to-face, virtual using Microsoft Teams or phone call.

 How does the school monitor progress and let me know if they have any concerns about my child's learning?

-St Aldhelm's Church School holds Pupil Progress Meetings throughout the year, where students are discussed and those who give concern are discussed and appropriate actions are agreed and reviewed.
+St Aldhelm's Primary School holds Pupil Progress Meetings throughout the year, where students are discussed and those who give concern are discussed and appropriate actions are agreed and reviewed.
 Any child who we have a concern about is discussed with the SENDCo, to get advice on what further differentiation could take place; this will then be shared with you (the child's parents) via the class teacher and next steps agreed.
 As well as this, we have parents' evenings arranged during the year, you will also receive an end of year written report.
 If your child is already on the SEND Register, then there are multiple meetings and reviews throughout the school year for you and the school to raise concerns and celebrate successes.
 These are shared through the APDR document, which is emailed to parents at least three times in the year.
-Meeting / further communications are also offered through email / telephone communications and face-to-face meetings.
+Meeting / further communications are also offered through email / telephone communications and face-to- face meetings.
 These SEND Support Review meetings take place at least three times in the academic year.
 What happens if the SENDCo needs to be involved?

-- When a teacher or a parent / carer has raised concerns about your child's progress, and targeted teaching (Universal Support) has not met the child's needs, the teacher must raise this with the SENDCo.
-They shall do this by completing the SEND Cause for Concern document, which will also have information on from you. - The school will set up a meeting to discuss this with you in more detail: - o To listen to any concerns, you may have in addition to those raised by the teacher. - o To plan any additional support your child may receive. - o To discuss with you any referrals to outside professionals to support your child's learning. - During the academic year the SENDCo carries out SEND reviews with class teachers, where the SENDCo asks teachers to review with her the progress made, the interventions that have been put in place and those that are current, as well as evidence of the child's learning and difficulties.
+When a teacher or a parent / carer has raised concerns about your child's progress, and targeted teaching (Universal Support) has not met the child's needs, the teacher must raise this with the SENDCo.
+They shall do this by completing the SEND Cause for Concern document, which will also have information on from you.
+The school will set up a meeting to discuss this with you in more detail: To listen to any concerns, you may have in addition to those raised by the teacher.
+To plan any additional support your child may receive.
+To discuss with you any referrals to outside professionals to support your child's learning. • During the academic year the SENDCo carries out SEND reviews with class teachers, where the SENDCo asks teachers to review with her the progress made, the interventions that have been put in place and those that are current, as well as evidence of the child's learning and difficulties.
 This is where the SENDCo gives further advice and next steps to support the class teacher in supporting your child.
 How is extra support allocated to children and do they move between the different levels?

-- The school budget includes money for supporting children with SEND. - The Head of School and Executive Head teacher decides on the budget for Special Educational Needs and Disabilities in consultation with the school governors, on the basis of needs in the school. - The Head of School, Executive Head teacher and the SENDCo discuss information they have about SEND in the school and decide what resources/training and support is needed.
-This includes: - o the children getting extra support already - o the children needing extra support - o the children who have been identified as not making as much progress as would be expected. - All resources / training and support are reviewed regularly and changes made as needed.
+The school budget, received from Somerset LA, includes money for supporting children with SEND.
+The Head teacher decides on the budget for Special Educational Needs and Disabilities in consultation with the school governors, on the basis of needs in the school.
+The Head teacher and the SENDCo discuss information they have about SEND in the school and decide what resources/training and support is needed.
+This includes: the children getting extra support already the children needing extra support the children who have been identified as not making as much progress as would be expected.
+All resources / training and support are reviewed regularly and changes made as needed.
+Please see the school's Provision Map for more information on the types of support available at the various levels and for the various needs.
+This is a working document and is added to throughout the year as we invest further in resources and training.
+This is available on request from the School Office or from the SENDCo directly.